Don’t Bank on Them –

 So I did.
 The account was still open, the stubborn baht were still refusing to leave the building and the new contact still couldn’t help me.
 I contacted HSBC via my personalised secure mail again and was told they couldn’t close the account with the baht still left in the account.
 When I asked how they would recommend I get rid of it, they responded by saying that I also had interest outstanding on a deposit account.
 The baht problem was left to me to work out.

 Well, I’d have a go at getting rid of the interest first.
 (Am I boring you?
 This is nothing to see your doctor about.
-I’m getting bored myself.
-At the time I was getting pretty pissed off.)
+I’m getting bored myself.)

 New problem – the interest wasn’t showing on any account so it was not possible to transfer it.